SS Morro Castle (1930): Crew practices and deficiencies

-Crew practices and deficiencies added to the severity of the on-board fire.
+Crew practices and deficiencies added to the severity of the fire.
 According to surviving crewmen, painting the ship had been a common practice to keep it looking new and to keep crewmen busy.
 Unfortunately, the thick layers of paint that resulted from this practice made the ship more flammable and strips of paint broke off during the fire, helping to spread the flames.
-The storage locker in which the fire started held blankets that had been dry cleaned using 1930s technology, which utilized flammable dry cleaning fluids (although it is unlikely that significant amounts of the fluid would remain).
+The storage locker in which the fire started held blankets that had been drycleaned using contemporaneous technology, which utilized flammable fluids.

 Although the ship had fire doors, their automatic trip wires (designed to close when a certain temperature was reached) had been disconnected.
 None of the crew thought to operate them manually at the time of the fire.
 That said, it is unlikely that that would have made much difference, as the six-inch opening between the wooden ceilings and the steel bulkheads would have allowed the flames to spread even if the fire doors had closed.

-Many of the hose stations on the promenade deck had been recently deactivated in response to an incident about a month before, when a passenger slipped on a deck moistened by a leaking hose station and sued the passenger line.
+Many of the hose stations on the promenade deck had been recently deactivated in response to an incident about a month before, when a passenger slipped on a deck moistened by a leaking hose station and sued the Ward Line.
 Although regulations required that fire drills be held on each voyage, only the crew members participated.
-Passengers were not required to attend.
+Captain Willmott did not require the passengers to attend the fire drills out of fear of inconveniencing them.

-For quite some time after the fire was discovered, the ship continued on its course and speed—pointed directly into the wind.
+For quite some time after the discovery of the fire, the ship continued on its course and speed—pointed directly into the wind.
 This no doubt helped to fan the fire.

-In an attempt to reach passengers in some suites, crewmen broke windows on several decks, allowing the high winds to enter the ship and hasten the fire's fury.
+Later, in their attempt to reach passengers in some suites, crewmen broke windows on several decks, allowing the high winds to enter the ship and hasten the fire's fury.